 Monday, December 10, 2012

-(Future Writer Monday) Screenplay Review: Scion
+(Rookie) Screenplay Review: Scion

 Premise: (from writer) A naive young man's dreams of a normal life is hijacked by a charismatic "faith healer" and a powerful media tycoon when both become hell bent on exploiting the young man's amazing gift...the power to raise the dead.